This post may contain affiliate links. Please read our disclosure policy.

 What is a Jello Salad?

-Jello salad (technically Jell-O salad), also called molded salad, jello mold salad, gelatin salad, jelly salad, jelly dish or congealed salad, is a "salad" made with flavored gelatin, fruit, and sometimes grated carrots, cabbage or other vegetables, such as chopped celery.
+Jello salad (technically Jell-O salad), also called molded salad, jello mold salad, gelatin salad, jelly salad, jelly dish or congealed salad, is a “salad” made with flavored gelatin, fruit, and sometimes grated carrots, cabbage or other vegetables, such as chopped celery.
 Additional ingredients may include sour cream, whipped cream, cottage cheese, cream cheese, marshmallows, nuts, or pretzels.
-The flavor and ingredient combinations were endless.
+The flavor and ingredient combinations were endless!

-Unfortunately, most of those salads, while tasty, were loaded with less than healthy stuff - sour cream, cream cheese and mayonnaise - for example.
+I first learned to make jello salads with my grandmother, who seemed to pass on her love of them to my mother.
+Unfortunately, most of those salads, while tasty, were loaded with less than healthy stuff – sour cream, cream cheese and mayonnaise – for example.

 Making regular appearances were orange jello with cream cheese, cool whip and mandarin oranges; lime jello with cream cheese, mayonnaise, pineapple and marshmallows; and red jello with cranberry sauce and sour cream.